openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 11: Power On State

 When power is restored switch reverts On/Off/Last
-When power is restored, the switch reverts to either On, Off, or Last Level

-0=Off, 1-100= specific % On, 101= returns to level before power outage
+<p&gtWhen power is restored, the switch reverts to either On, Off, or Last Level</p&gt <p&gt0=Off, 1-100= specific % On, 101= returns to level before power outage</p&gt
 Values in the range 0 to 101 may be set.

 The manufacturer defined default value is ```0```.